arwells-research-group/sigma-order-core/05_synthesis/spectral_shifts.md

-# 5. Synthesis: Spectral Shifts and the Universal Constant
+# 5. Synthesis: Spectral Shifts and the Universal Geometry

 The ultimate goal of Dual-Frame Theory is to demonstrate that the discrete phenomena of the microscopic world (atomic spectra) and the macroscopic world (quantized flux) arise from a single, underlying **Background Phase Geometry (BPG)**.